thisdot/sveltekit-workshop/Module 4 - Server Side Svelte/4.0 - Server/notes.md

   - talk abiout not commiting secrets to github (VC) `env.local` is vite's suggestion
 - change the `+layout.server.fetch` to use the ENV var
 - maybe use query params to limit the number of characters returned `?limit=10`
-- then change the page to also use the real API
+- then change the individual page to also use the real API

 ### Errors